 - Have a history of sun exposure, tanning, or sunburns

 Treatment for actinic keratoses begins with skin cancer screening and evaluation.
 If an AK is discovered, most likely a biopsy will be performed.
 Treatment options for the removal of AKs include:

 - Cryosurgery: The AK is frozen using liquid nitrogen, which destroys the lesion and causes it to fall off within 2 to 4 weeks.

-- Electrodessication and Curettage: The AK is cauterized with a high intensity electrical current.
+- Electrodesiccation and Curettage: The AK is cauterized with a high-intensity electrical current.

 - Field Therapy: A topical treatment regimen may be recommended for multiple and subclinical AKs.